AutomaticDoorControl/AutoDoorCtrlWebAPIPHP/README.md

     * Returns an array of all Users where Status is `Request`
 * /api/addAll \*
     * Changes all Users' Status to `Active`
+    * If email is enabled, sends an email to each User with changed status, informing them of the change and including a new temporary password
     * Returns a throwaway value
 * /api/get-complaints \*
     * Returns an array of JSON items in the form `{"location": <location>, "message": <message>}`